Home

 5. Derive & test measures

-→ Formulate hypotheses, implement and retest solutions.
+→ Formulate hypotheses, implement solutions and retest.

 Which tools can I use for user analysis?